What do you need help with?

 Search for products by category or model number to view support details.

-Performing a proper install is key to network optimization.
+Performing a proper install is the key to AES network optimization.

-We have the tech tips you need for programming AES communications equipment.
+We have the tech tips you need for programming AES products.

-Routinely following best practices and healthy habits help optimize network performance.
+Routinely following best practices to optimize network performance.

 One of the most commonly asked questions to AES Technical Support is “What is an R356 C903?”
 This may also be reported as an Acknowledge Delay (Ack Delay) or in default Ademco CID event code terms as a “Loss of Central Polling”.
 It is reported to Alarm Automation as an R356 00 C903 (or in Radionics 6500 emulation as a T903) using the Unit ID of the Subscriber reporting the fault.
 This alarm output signal is sent to the alarm monitoring system by the AES receiving equipment (MultiNet Receiver, 7700, 7003 etc.), when a subscriber sends an “Acknowledge Delay” trouble code.